Last updated: May 2026

 German Longhaired Pointer Dog Food Cost Per Month: 2026 Full Breakdown

 Feeding a German Longhaired Pointer typically costs $45–$171 per month depending on brand, activity level, and life stage.
-The German Longhaired Pointer is a large breed in the AKC Sporting group, with an average weight of 68 lbs (range: 55–80 lbs).
+The German Longhaired Pointer is a large breed in the AKC Sporting group.
+They have an average weight of 68 lbs (range: 55–80 lbs).
 Use our free dog food cost calculator to get a personalized estimate for your specific German Longhaired Pointer.

 Calculate Your German Longhaired Pointer's Food Cost